-p14.
-Large Value: Large-value portfolios invest primarily in big U.S. companies that are less expensive or growing more slowly than other large-cap stocks.
+p13.
+Large Growth: Large-growth portfolios invest in big U.S. companies that are projected to grow faster than other large-cap stocks.
 Stocks in the top 70% of the capitalization of the U.S. equity market are defined as large-cap.
-Value is defined based on low valuations (low price ratios and high dividend yields) and slow growth (low growth rates for earnings, sales, book value, and cash flow).
+Growth is defined based on fast growth (high growth rates for earnings, sales, book value, and cash flow) and high valuations (high price ratios and low dividend yields).
+Most of these portfolios focus on companies in rapidly expanding industries.